Audit Committee Chair

 I have always been proud to be a member of Circle Craft, and after so may years of selling in the shop and exhibiting at the Christmas Market, I feel it is time to contribute to the Co-op in my turn.

 I grew up in Toronto and moved to the West Coast after completing a degree in Geology at the University of Toronto.
-I had a ten-year career as a computer programmer in the resource fields before going back to school to study Surface Design at Capilano University.
-The work I do now encompasses two different areas of fibre – handmade boxes of Japanese and Nepalese papers which sell year-round at the Circle Craft store, and a line of one-of-a-kind silk evening bags for exhibition.
+I had a ten-year career in the resource fields before going back to school to study Surface Design at Capilano University.
+The work I do now encompasses two different areas of fibre – handmade boxes of Japanese and Nepalese papers, and one-of-a-kind handbags and purses of such diverse materials as silk fabric, non-woven wild silk and handmade paper.

 My Circle Craft membership dates back to my student days at Cap in the 1980s.
-Yup – I’m one of the Co-op’s longest-standing members and am finally ready to repay my debt by joining the Board.
-The Co-op has given me so much over the years – sales and exhibition opportunities, social contacts, acceptance, support, and exposure to the exceptional standard of quality maintained by its members and by which I try to measure my own work.
-By volunteering to join the Board, I aim to make sure that all of Circle Craft’s members have as positive and enriching an experience as I have had, and to this end, I will be heading the Membership Committee.
+The Co-op has given me so much over the years – sales and exhibition opportunities, social contacts, acceptance, support, and exposure to an exceptional standard of quality.
+By joining the Board, I aim to ensure that all of Circle Craft’s members have as positive an experience as I have had and also to help guide the Co-op to fulfill a larger role in the BC craft community.